mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 In [11]: from matplotlib import pyplot as plt
 ```

-We pack the code chunk for the plots as a Python function, so we will not repeat the same again and again.
+We pack the code chunk for the plots as a Python function, for coding efficiency.

 ```
 In [12]: def score_plot(score):